 Deer - A Tribal member may purchase no more than 1 deer permit per calendar year.
-The annual bag limit for deer shall be one (1) per calendar year, unless a crop owner is issued a depredation permit and harvests a deer using the issued permit, then the bag limit shall be two (2) deer.
+The annual bag limit for deer shall be one (1) per calendar year, unless a crop owner is issued a Crop Owner Depredation Permit and harvests a deer using the issued permit, then the bag limit shall be two (2) deer.
 Ceremonial permits and depredation permits issued to crop owners are free of charge and do not apply toward permit purchase limits.
+Depredation permits issued to the public (non-crop owners) apply toward permit purchase limits.

-Elk - A Native American Tribal member may purchase no more than two (2) elk permits per calendar year provided at least one (1) of the permits is an archery or depredation permit.
+Elk - A Tribal member over age 18 may purchase no more than two (2) elk permits per calendar year provided at least one (1) of the permits is an archery, general antlerless or depredation permit.
 The annual bag limit for elk shall be two (2) when a person has purchased two (2) elk permits.
+Non-Tribal members are limited to one (1) elk permit per calendar year.